jfaraudo/SIESTA_examples/MD_reaction_updated_2026/readme.md

 $$H_2+O_2 -> H_2O_2 $$

-We provide sample input files and examples of execution changing some parameters (time step, simulaiton time,...)
+We provide sample input files and examples of execution changing initial conditions and some simulation parameters (time step, simulation time,...)

 For a PowerPoint with more details of this example see [here](https://saco.csic.es/s/sepgfk32eSp4oM3)